Male Sexual Assault Survivors

 – anonymous male survivor

 Though these reactions don’t align with male stereotypes, they are extremely common and normal.
-However, because most male victims suffer in silence, many feel alone in their anguish.
-When a male survivor courageously opens up about his experience, he helps dismantle these unrealistic expectations.
+However, because most male survivors suffer in silence, many feel alone in their anguish.
+When one courageously opens up about his experience, he helps dismantle these unrealistic expectations.

 Fear of Being Perceived as Gay

 In the case of male-to-male sexual assault, the majority of survivors struggle with confusion about their sexual orientation.
 There are multiple reasons for this, many of which are misconceptions.
 While these doubts and fears are understandable, they lack real supporting evidence.
-Male victims often believe:
+Men who have suffered abuse often believe:

 - Sexual abuse “makes you gay”